Ra'Shaad Samples

-Ra'Shaad Samples (born December 11, 1994) is an American football coach who is currently the Passing Game Coordinator and Wide Receivers coach at Arizona State University.
-He previously served as running backs coach for the Los Angeles Rams.
-A native of Dallas, Texas, he has established himself as one of top college football recruiters of the Dallas–Fort Worth area.
+Ra'Shaad Samples (born December 11, 1994) is an American football coach who is currently the Assistant Head Coach and Running Backs coach at the University of Oregon.
+He previously served as running backs coach for the Los Angeles Rams for part of a season.
+A native of Dallas, Texas.
 He previously served as the assistant head coach at SMU for 2 seasons (2019-2021).

 Playing career

 Samples was a former four-star wide receiver at Oklahoma State who later transferred to play at Houston.
 His playing career was cut short when he was forced to medically retire due to suffering a number of concussions.

 Coaching career

-Samples remained with Houston as a student assistant before joining former Houston coach Tom Herman's staff at Texas in 2018 as an assistant wide receivers coach.

 SMU

 Samples was hired as an offensive assistant at SMU in 2019, serving as the program's top recruiter rather coaching a position.
 He was officially promoted to running backs coach and recruiting coordinator in 2020, and was promoted to assistant head coach in 2021.